PDXostc/dstc/README.md

 Reliable multicast will retransmit any dropped packets via a sideband TCP channel, combining TCP-level robustness with the scalability of UDP.

+## Thread safe
+DSTC is fully thread safe both on the client and server side.
+That said, DSTC does not create any threads of its own in order to keep the runtime environment as simple and transparent as possible.

 # LIMITATIONS
 Since the purpose is to provide bare-bones RPC mechanisms with a minimum of